spiral/docs/core/container.md

 $service = MyService::make();
 $service = Container::get('Models\MyService');
 ```
-Additionally, you can request such class as dependendcy in other classes.
+Additionally, you can request such class as dependency in other classes.
 ```php
 namespace Controllers;
 use Models\MyService;